Wildcat Wire October 16, 2013

 That's Entertainment: Northern has welcomed its fair share of nationally known performers to campus in recent years - Counting Crows, Ludacris, Maya Angelou, Magic Johnson, Second City, 3OH!3, Bill Cosby, All American Rejects, Boys Like Girls, The Ready Set, Rodney Atkins, and the MythBusters, to name just a few.
 The Center for Student Enrichment is back at it again this year.
 Check out the website and scroll down to the News and Events section for the latest updates on campus entertainment.

 Have you been to visit NMU?
-On Nov.
-10, Northern will host the fall semester Wildcat Weekend program.
-At Wildcat Weekend, groups of prospective students have the opportunity to tour campus, eat in the Marketplace cafeteria and hear presentations from various academic departments.
+On November 2, Northern will host the fall semester Wildcat Weekend program.
+At Wildcat Weekend, groups of prospective Fall 2014 students have the opportunity to tour campus, eat in the Marketplace cafeteria and hear presentations from various academic departments.
 It is a great way for students and their families to get a feel for what NMU can offer and to see why other students are looking at NMU.
 Why not join us?
 Learn more and register online at Wildcat Weekend.

 Can’t make Wildcat Weekend?
 Did you know that we run a Campus Visit Program every Monday through Friday nearly every week during the school year and into the summer?
 During these personalized visits you can tour campus, meet with a professor and/or visit with admissions and financial aid staff.
 Schedule your visit today at Campus Visit Program.